codepath/web103_finalproject/README.md

 ### Clubs Display

-- [ ] Display all clubs and their basic info (e.g., name, category, description, number of members).
+- [ ] Display all clubs and their basic info (e.g., name, category, description, number of members, board members, gallery).
 - [ ] Provide options for filtering and sorting clubs based on needs (e.g., category, number of members).

 [gif goes here]

 ### Clubs Details

-- [ ] A landing page for each club to display their info (e.g., name, description, gallery, upcoming and past events, contact info, number of members).
+- [ ] A landing page for each club to display their info (e.g., name, description, board members, gallery, upcoming and past events, contact info, number of members).

 [gif goes here]